Monitoring and performance tuning in Azure SQL Database and Azure SQL Managed Instance

 For example: Consider a 1-minute window with the following four data points: 0.1, 0.1, 0.1, 0.1, these low values are rounded down to 0, 0, 0, 0 and present an average of 0.
 If any of the data points are greater than 0.5, for example: 0.1, 0.1, 0.9, 0.1, they are rounded to 0, 0, 1, 0 and show an avg of 0.25.

 Generate intelligent assessments of performance issues

 Intelligent Insights for Azure SQL Database and Azure SQL Managed Instance uses built-in intelligence to continuously monitor database usage through artificial intelligence and detect disruptive events that cause poor performance.
 Intelligent Insights automatically detects performance issues with databases based on query execution wait times, errors, or time-outs.
-Once detected, a detailed analysis is performed that generates a resource log (called SQLInsights) with an intelligent assessment of the issues.
+Once detected, a detailed analysis is performed by Intelligent Insights that generates a resource log called SQLInsights (unrelated to the Azure Monitor SQL Insights (preview)).
+SQLInsights is an intelligent assessment of the issues.
 This assessment consists of a root cause analysis of the database performance issue and, where possible, recommendations for performance improvements.